2019 Andhra Pradesh Legislative Assembly election: Results

 The results were announced on 23 May 2019, the day of the counting of ballots.
 YSRCP emerged as the single largest party with 151 seats.
-YSRCP sweeped the districts of Kadapa, Kurnool, Nellore, and Vizianagaram.
+YSRCP swept the districts of Kadapa, Kurnool, Nellore, and Vizianagaram.
 The incumbent TDP bagged 23 seats whereas the JSP+ alliance managed to win a single seat Razole while the leader of the alliance Pawan Kalyan lost both the seats in Gajuwaka and Bhimavaram.
 The national parties INC and BJP were not able to win a single seat.

 TDP candidate lost their security deposit in 1 out of 175 seats contested, JSP candidates lost security deposit in 121 out of 137 seats contested, BJP candidates lost security deposit in 173 out of 173 seats contested, Congress candidates lost security deposit in 174 out of 174 seats contested.

 The JSP chief Pawan Kalyan also alleged that the YSRCP had come into the power through EVM malpractice.